mariacflorenza/ComputerVision-FlowNet/README.md

 pip install -r requirements.txt
 ```

-## Fine Tuning
+###

+## Self-Supervised Fine-tuning Startegy
 Usage
 To fine-tune the FlowNet model, run the following command:
 ```
 python3 fine_tune.py --pretrained path/to/pretrained/model.pth
 ```
 Replace path/to/pretrained/model.pth with the actual path to your pre-trained FlowNet model.
 For example : flownets_EPE1.951.pth

 ## Optical Flow Estimation
-We use the FlowNet model from this GitHub repository: FlowNetPytorch, where you can also find pre-trained models.
+We use the FlowNet model from this GitHub repository: [FlowNetPytorch](https://github.com/ClementPinard/FlowNetPytorch), where you can also find [pre-trained models](https://drive.google.com/drive/folders/1dTpSyc7rIYYG19p1uiDfilcsmSPNy-_3).

 To calculate the optical flow using the specified model and save the results within the image folder, creating a flow directory, run the following command:
 ```